 One potentially big loss is battery oomph.
 The smaller sizes of most mirrorless cameras means that they often pack smaller batteries, as well.
 Given that the LCD and/or EVF is always on with these cameras, you'll get significantly shorter battery life than you do with even the low-end DSLRs (unless you always shoot with your DSLR in Live View).

-Many of the mirrorless cameras have other losses, as well: watch out for weak flashes, missing remote controls, missing GPS support, missing hand grips, and a host of other options.
+Many of the mirrorless cameras have other losses, as well: watch out for weak or non-existent flashes, missing remote controls, missing GPS support, missing hand grips, and a host of other things.
 While these are called "system cameras" by the makers, the system isn't always fully accessorized.

 I've probably gotten you pretty depressed with all the losses I describe, so the gains better make up for it, right?

 Autofocus on most mirrorless cameras is now competitive with low-end DSLRs, at least for initial subject acquisition.
-But the good news is that, because they use contrast-based autofocus—even the phase detect-based mirrorless cameras do as a last step—they tend to be better at things like face recognition and when they say they're in focus, they're in focus.
-Not ever so slightly off focus because the system determined the phase detect data was "within tolerance."
+But the good news is that, because they use contrast-based autofocus—even the phase detect-based mirrorless cameras do as a last step—they tend to be better at things like face recognition.
+Plus, when they say they're in focus, they're in focus.